juanfranciscocis/juanfranciscocis/README.md

 # Hi there my name is Juan Francisco Cisneros👋
 Hola me llamo Juan Francisco Cisneros👋

-### Looking for my resume
+## Looking for my resume? 📖
-Buscas mi currículum vitae
+¿Buscas mi currículum vitae? 📖

-## Welcome to my GitHub profile, here you will find projects that I am currently working on, some of the technologies that I use every day, and many code examples.
+## Welcome to my GitHub profile, here you will find projects that I am currently working on, some of the technologies that I use every day, and many code examples. 👨🏻‍💻
-Bienvenido a mi perfil de GitHub, aquí encontrarás proyectos en los que actualmente me encuentro trabajando, algunas de las tecnologías que utilizo día a día y muchos ejemplos de códigos.
+Bienvenido a mi perfil de GitHub, aquí encontrarás proyectos en los que actualmente me encuentro trabajando, algunas de las tecnologías que utilizo día a día y muchos ejemplos de códigos. 👨🏻‍💻

 ## One more thing!
 I have always tried to translate my projects into Spanish and English, but it is not always possible!
 My code is 100% written in English (declare variables,comment and create classes with words in English) and I'm a camelCase writter🐪
  Una cosa más!
 He tratado de traducir mis proyectos siempre al español y al ingles, pero no siempre es posible!
 Mi código se encuentra 100% escrito en inglés (declaro variables, comento y creo clases con palabras en ingles) y soy un programador camelCase  🐪